Skip to content

 Volleyball Skills & Drills

-Beginner class is designed to teach beginners the fundamentals of volleyball.
-We use a lighter ball, smaller court segments and lower nets.
-The program’s focal point is fun and enjoyment while developing agility, hand and eye coordination, body movement, and ball control work.
-Team play is incorporated with motor learning and skill development.
+This class is designed to teach beginner players the fundamentals of volleyball in a fostering, encouraging environment.
+Over the course of 6 weeks they will learn the basics of passing, setting, hitting, and serving.
+In addition to skill development, players will learn the importance of communication and teamwork, building confidence both on and off the court.
+Through drills and skill-building games, participants will develop a strong foundation of volleyball while making new friends and having fun!
 Reminders: Bring water and proper sports attire (shorts, T-shirt, and comfortable running sneakers with good grip or volleyball shoes). **If you have/plan on buying volleyball shoes, they are STRICTLY meant for indoor court use.
 Please come in a different pair of shoes (i.e; crocs, slides, flip flops), and once inside, player can change shoes.
 Please make sure socks are brought or worn.
 Knee pads are suggested but not required.
 No transport is available for this class.